HarlockOfficial/DVA232_Project/README.md

 	- landscape
-   each of them have to be for the home screen, for every one of the games and one for settings what do you think about it? is ok, or we should change smth
+   each of them have to be for the home screen, for every one of the games and one for settings